Poland - Country Commercial Guide

 For more information about registering trademarks or obtaining designs or utility patents (both in the United States as well as in foreign countries), contact the U.S. Patent and Trademark Office at 1-800-786-9199.
 For more information about registering copyrighted works in the United States, contact the U.S. Copyright Office at 1-202-707-5959.

 For more information about how to evaluate, protect, and enforce intellectual property rights and how these rights may be important for businesses, please visit the Resources section of the STOP Fakes website.
 For information on obtaining and enforcing intellectual property rights and market-specific IP Toolkits, consult the STOP Fakes IPR Toolkits.
-The toolkits contain detailed information on protecting and enforcing IP in specific markets, and contact information of IP offices abroad and government officials available to assist SMEs.
+The toolkits contain detailed information on protecting and enforcing IP in specific markets, as well as contact information of IP offices abroad and government officials available to assist SMEs.
 For more information, please see the webpage on Protecting Intellectual Property.

 The Office of the United States Trade Representative (USTR) publishes the Special 301 Report on an annual basis.
 This report provides a review of IP protection and enforcement for United States trading partners around the world.
-In the 2022 edition of the Report, USTR highlights the negative market access implications for United States producers due to the European Union’s initiatives to protect geographical indications in Europe and third-country markets.
+In the 2023 edition of the Report, USTR highlights the negative market access implications for United States producers due to the European Union’s initiatives to protect geographical indications in Europe and third-country markets.

 The U.S. Department of Commerce has positioned IP attachés in key markets around the world, including an attaché at the U.S. Mission to the European Union whose office covers the European Union and its Member States.
-For additional information on Member States’ protection of property rights, please consult the Department of Commerce’s Country Commercial Guides for individual Member States.
+For additional information on Member States’ protection of intellectual property rights, please consult the Department of Commerce’s Country Commercial Guides for individual Member States.

 IP Poland